apache/pulsar/site2/docs/io-debug.md

 08:21:54.132 [main] INFO  org.apache.pulsar.common.nar.NarClassLoader - Created class loader with paths: [file:/tmp/pulsar-nar/pulsar-io-mongo-2.4.0.nar-unpacked/, file:/tmp/pulsar-nar/pulsar-io-mongo-2.4.0.nar-unpacked/META-INF/bundled-dependencies/,
 ```

-This information shows some basic information about this sink, such as which tenant it belongs to, namespace, name of sink used, usage of configuration information resources, etc.
+This information shows some basic information about this Sink, such as which tenant it belongs to, namespace, name of Sink used, usage of configuration information resources, etc.
-This information can be used to check whether your sink is configured correctly.
+This information can be used to check whether your Sink is configured correctly.

 ```bash
 08:21:55.390 [main] INFO  org.apache.pulsar.functions.runtime.ThreadRuntime - ThreadContainer starting function with instance config InstanceConfig(instanceId=0, functionId=853d60a1-0c48-44d5-9a5c-6917386476b2, functionVersion=c2ce1458-b69e-4175-88c0-a0a856a2be8c, functionDetails=tenant: "public"